 Your new faucet should come with installation instructions.
 (How detailed they’ll be is another matter.)
 Where these instructions conflict with those provided by the manufacturer, refer to the latter.

-Watch Out: Faucets come in all different shapes and sizes.
+Caution: Faucets come in all different shapes and sizes.
 If possible, have your old faucet assembly handy when you shop for your new faucet.
 Buying the right replacement in the first place will save you time and aggravation.

 4. Install or Replace a Faucet Aerator